 Put a slice of grilled cake onto a dessert plate.
 Place a skewer of strawberries beside it, leaning on the cake.
 Then top it with some whipped cream.
 I use fresh basil leaves to garnish this dessert.
 It just feels really summery to me, and the basil goes so well with the lemon whipped cream and with the strawberries.

 If you don’t want to use basil, fresh mint leaves work really well too.
 Or you don’t need a garnish at all.
 This grilled dessert will be pretty and delicious either way.
 Promise. – Christine xo

 Listen to me explain briefly about how to make this strawberry shortcake, along with some other great tips, by clicking the play button below:Print

 This Grilled Strawberry Shortcake Recipe is a super-easy yet impressive summer dessert.
 You grill some store-bought angel food cake and you grill some honey-dipped strawberries.
 Then you top it with a puff of Lemon Whipped Cream.
 It tastes like summer!

 - Zest of 1 lemon

 - 1 lb. package of strawberries (about 24), hulled

 - 2 Tbsp. honey

 - 12 oz.
 Angel Food Cake (store-bought or homemade)

-- Use a stand mixer or egg beater at medium speed to whip the cream for 2-3 minutes.
-Add the powdered sugar.
-Whip until soft peaks form, 4-6 minutes more.
-Refrigerate until serving.
+- Use the stand mixer or egg beater at medium speed to whip the cream for 2-3 minutes.
+Add the lemon zest and the powdered sugar.

 - Drizzle each skewer of strawberries with 1 teaspoon of honey.
 Use a brush or fingers to spread it around and coat berries.